Reading time: 6 min.

 How quickly does Minoxidil shampoo work?

-An important thing to remember is that Minoxidil shampoo is less concentrated and has less exposure time than Minoxidil topical liquid or foam.
-The average exposure time from using Minoxidil shampoo would be around 3 minutes before it is washed off the scalp.
+Minoxidil shampoo is less concentrated and has less exposure time than Minoxidil foam or liquid.
+The average exposure time from using Minoxidil shampoo is typically around 3 minutes before it is washed off the scalp.

-One study, comprising 22 healthy males, was conducted to determine the relationship between the contact time of the applied drug on the scalp and minoxidil absorption.
+One study comprising 22 healthy men was conducted to determine the relationship between the contact time of the applied drug on the scalp and Minoxidil absorption.

 By hour 1, 50% of the solution had been absorbed into the scalp, and by hour 4, over 75% had been absorbed.
-This study shows that Minoxidil needs at least 4 hours of exposure time on the scalp to be effective [6].
+This suggests that Minoxidil needs at least 4 hours of exposure time on the scalp to be effective [5].

 Which shampoos contain Minoxidil?

-When using Minoxidil shampoo it is important to remember to thoroughly wash your hands afterward.
-Though Minoxidil shampoo contains a small dosage of the medication, it could still cause hair growth when left on the skin.
+When using Minoxidil shampoo it is important to remember to thoroughly wash your hands afterward, as Minoxidil can cause hair growth when left on the skin.
+In addition, Minoxidil can be toxic for cats and dogs, so limit exposure to any pets by washing hands and surfaces thoroughly.

-• Step 2: Squeeze a drop into your palm.
+Step 2: Squeeze a drop of shampoo into your palm.

-• Step 5: Rinse the shampoo from your hair thoroughly, and ensure that you have washed your hands afterwards to avoid leftover Minoxidil on the skin.
+Step 5: Rinse the shampoo from your hair thoroughly, and wash your hands afterwards to avoid leftover Minoxidil on the skin.

-For the best results, you should aim to use the shampoo 3-5 times a week.
+For best results, aim to use the shampoo 3-5 times a week.

 Minoxidil shampoo alternatives